mishellscripts/pollable/README.md

 ## Quick Start Guide

 If the demo link is not working and you would like to view the application, follow these steps.
-If you're already a pro, meaning, you have everything in the next section installed, skip ahead to Installation & Startup.
+If you have everything in the next section installed, skip ahead to Installation & Startup.

 ### Prerequisites